 Wigan Athletic Football Club is an English football club based in the city of Wigan in Greater Manchester.
-They currently feature in the English Premier League and have been playing top flight English football since 2005.
+They currently feature in the English Championship.

 Wigan Athletic play their home matches at the JJB Stadium, which can hold a crowd of 25,138.
 They share their stadium with the rugby league club Wigan Wanderers.
 Wigan Athletic bear the nickname the Lactics.